-Option 1 "Any 6" keeps the definition simple and avoids basing it on how the occupants of a dwelling unit are related, which can be legally problematic and difficult to enforce.
-Option 2 "Family or 6" gives an allowance for a household with only occupants who are all related to each other to better achieve the goal of opening up housing opportunity for large families to reside together.
-Option 3 would allow more people in a household in the rare circumstances of a very large house, though it could also allow for greater fragmentation within a household between the householder (whoever in the household is on the lease or owns the home) and other occupants who may have less stake in property or neighborhood wellbeing.
+With any of the proposed amendments, the Zoning Code will no longer impede a median single-family home in Saint Paul - between 1,000 and 2,000 square feet - from being occupied to its fullest safe allowance.
+Option 1 ("Any 6") keeps the definition simple and avoids basing it on how the occupants of a dwelling unit are related, which can be legally problematic and difficult to enforce.
+Under Option 2 ("Family or 5"), a household consisting entirely of related occupants is subject only to the Fire Code.
+And under Option 3 ("Family plus 4"), a household may be subject only to the Fire Code as long as no more than four occupants are unrelated to the householder or primary family group.
+This type of household could conceivably grow large and allow for greater fragmentation within a household between the householder (whoever in the household is on the lease or owns the home) and other occupants who may have less stake in property or neighborhood well-being.
 Saint Paul code enforcement staff and nonprofit housing partners have echoed that, historically, the more degrees of separation there are between an occupant and the legal and financial responsibility for the property, the greater the presence of trash, noise, traffic, and other problems.
 Option 2 allows larger households in recognition of the mutual reliance and familiar hierarchical relationships that structure kinship groups, a system that traditionally supports the householder's legal and financial responsibilities.